getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Such factors need to be considered when conducting performance measurements.
 See {{path-stability}} for a discussion of the operational implications, and {{volatile-networks}} for the more severe case of volatile environments such as mobile cellular networks.

-### Reporting Measurement Results
+### Reporting Measurement Results {#reporting_measurement_results}

 This document defines a minimum viable framework, and often trades precision for simplicity to facilitate adoption and usability in many different contexts.
-To assess the corresponding loss of precision and account for the underspecification of the measurement methodology, each measurement must be accompanied by the following metadata in order to support reproducibility and enable confidence analysis, even across QoO deplyoments:
+To assess the corresponding loss of precision and account for the underspecification of the measurement methodology, each measurement must be accompanied by the following metadata in order to support reproducibility and enable confidence analysis, even across QoO deployments:

 * Description of the measurement method, including:
   * Standard name (if applicable) or reference